MiSTer-devel/MkDocs_MiSTer/docs/basics/faq.md

 Yes, it's a good idea to always have a USB keyboard available.
 Cheap wireless keyboards exist that you can use to reduce clutter.

 ## How do I add a second controller to MiSTer?
 First setup the controller in the main menu after plugging it in with no core loaded.
 Then you can define it in the various cores' OSD menus.
+This is only necessary if the controller is a different make/model (or has a different VendorID/ProductID) than any other controllers you have already defined.
+If you have already setup a Dualshock 4 controller, the second Dualshock 4 controller shouldn't need it's inputs to be defined again.
+Because of this, shared VendorID's and ProductID's between devices that are different may require reconfiguration when switching between them.
+There isn't any way around this currently.
+This includes using 8BitDo and Mayflash controller adapters with multiple controllers, as the adapters contain the ID information which is referenced.

 ## Does MiSTer need an IO board?
 No. The IO board is optional, but offers features that could be important for some users (3.5mm and optical audio, CRT output, tape audio input, etc).